 This question is important because it dictates what your final images will look like!
 You want to make sure that whoever you book understands color correction and appropriate exposure.
 They may have taken great images in camera, but they’re far from complete!

 Also, make sure you like the editing style of whoever you’re hiring!
 This is where the artistic side (and presets) of every photographer truly comes out.
-I often get the question, “what presets do you use to edit your photos?”
-At this time I only use presets that I’ve created.
-My goal is to edit with colors and lighting that are true to real life rather than using a filter.
+My goal is to edit with colors and lighting that are true to real life rather than using a filter that makes all your images look the same.
 Independent of color corrections, my typical lighting edits include an increase to image brightness and contrast (because I just love light & color).

 Check out the two images below; the first is straight out of the camera (SOOC), and the second is after being edited.